artsandmetaphysics/goodlifeodyssey/documents/the-big-picture.md

 > What we know is that this initially low entropy is responsible for the "thermodynamic" arrow of time, the one that says entropy was lower towards the past and higher toward the future.
 Amazingly, it seems that this property of entropy is responsible for *all* of the differences between past and future that we know about.
 Memory, aging, cause and effect---all can be traced to the second law of thermodynamics and in particular to the fact that entropy used to be low in the past.
 > = (chpt.
 7)

-I think that Carroll is simplifies his presentation somewhat; I think the standard model is not "time symmetric," but instead is "charge, parity, and time symmetric."
-I believe that the general conclusions are the same either way.
+Carroll oversimplifies his presentation---the standard model is not "time symmetric," but instead is "charge, parity, and time symmetric."
+I believe this distinction does not affect the conclusions Carroll draws, however.

-It is especially interesting to note that "cause and effect" are not fundamental entities within modern physics---they are just useful ways of speaking about reality.
-A useful definition of cause is presented:
+It is interesting to consider that "cause and effect" are not fundamental entities---they are just useful ways of speaking about reality, like entropy and heat are.
+Carroll mentions a useful way of defining a "cause":

 > We can make sense of statements like "A causes B" by thinking of different possible worlds: in particular, worlds that were essentially the same except for whether the event A actually occurred.
 Then, if we see that B occurs in all the worlds where A occurred, and B does not occur when A does not occur, it's safe to say "A causes B."
 > = (chpt.
 8)